Making coroutines fast

 calloc‘ed, since there’s no reason that they have to be zeroed

-is applied; it just reduces the warmup time.
-Reducing the size of the
+applied; it just reduces the warmup time.
+Reducing the size of the callstacks

-callstacks is similar--with pooling, it just reduces warmup time.
-Without
+is similar–with pooling, it just reduces warmup time.
+Without pooling, both of

-pooling, both of these optimizations yield significant improvements in
+these optimizations yield significant improvements in throughput.
+It still

 Coroutines can be made to work fast, though it’s not as immediate as one might hope.
 The POSIX primitives aren’t optimal for all applications.
 I’d like to thank Andrew Hunter for giving me advice on how to proceed in this optimization process.